-The Foreign and Commonwealth Office (FCO) use a range of vehicles for their work at embassies across the globe.
-Diplomats’ official cars must represent UK interests and be appropriate for their location
+The Foreign, Commonwealth and Development Office (FCDO) use a range of vehicles for their work at embassies across the globe.
+Diplomats’ official cars must represent UK interests and be appropriate for their location.

 Reducing carbon emissions

-The FCO is committed to meeting the target for a 25% electric fleet by 2022.
+The FCDO is committed to meeting the target for a 25% electric fleet by 2022.
 This target was set for all central government departments.